Difference between AMQP vs JMS

 - Publish and subscribe

 - AMQP: AMQP supports only binary data types.
 It operates around a binary wire protocol intended for scalability between various vendors and platforms.
 By the word, wire-level protocol means it is a summary of the data format that is sent as a series of octets across the network.
-Consequently, any device capable of generating and decoding messages that adhere to this data format will communicate with any other compliant tool regardless of the language of implementation
+Consequently, any device capable of generating and decoding messages that adhere to this data format will communicate with any other compliant tool regardless of the language of implementation.

 - JMS: JMS supports 4 different data types.
 Those are the following.

-- AMQP: The AMQP message producer will send messages to exchange along with the routing key, and Exchange will be tied to queue in AMQP by binding.
+- AMQP: The AMQP message producer will send messages to exchange along with the routing key, and Exchange will be tied to the queue in AMQP by binding.
 A binding is a directive that includes which message to route from an exchange to a queue.

-- AMQP: AMQP, on the other side, is nothing but a communication client- messaging service protocol it connects different systems to one another.
+- AMQP: AMQP, on the other side, is nothing but a communication client- messaging service protocol; it connects different systems to one another.
 This is compatible and scalable with various platforms.

 - JMS: The JMS application, which implements the JMS API, may interact against the JMS server and use any protocol.
 The JMS application must, however, ensure that it complies with the JMS API.